gvwilson/thirdbit/src/fiction/iffy/index.md

 Neither of the other sailors looked at her as she followed him through the door.

-She practiced and discarded half a dozen stories about where she'd been as she tried to match the sailor's brisk pace.
+She practiced and discarded half a dozen stories about where she'd been as she hurried to match the sailor's brisk pace.
-A door opened onto a flight of whitewashed concrete stairs that echoed as they went down and down into a sub-basement.
+A door opened onto a flight of whitewashed concrete stairs that echoed as they went down and down to a sub-basement.
 Another door,
 heavier than the one at ground level, let them into a corridor whose pipes and lettered walls reminded her uncomfortably of the one beneath the mansion in Rothera.

-The sailor knocked on yet another door, then opened it without waiting for a response.
+The sailor knocked on yet another door, opening it without waiting for a response.
 "Thank you,"
 Doctor Johel said,
 rising from the chair in which she had been waiting.